 Stucco and concrete walls require coatings that are durable, flexible, tough, and breathable.
 Our professional staff of waterproofing contractors will recommend the best waterproofing material for your building and help prevent bubbling paint, concrete cracks, and delamination in exterior walls.
 Cement or general exterior acrylic paint does not provide the envelope of waterproofing needed.
 The right waterproofing, professionally installed, will safeguard the outer envelope of your commercial property from humidity, precipitation, extreme temperatures, and sunlight.

 Exterior waterproofing materials include the cementitious and acrylic surface coatings described above for interior use, but we might recommend several other materials.

-Thermoplastic is more expensive than other materials, but is one of the strongest waterproofing materials on the market and last up to 50 years.
+Thermoplastic is more expensive than other materials, but is one of the strongest waterproofing materials on the market and lasts up to 50 years.

 Concrete expansion joints separate concrete slabs or sections in a building.
 Without expansion joints, concrete would crack.
 To keep water from getting into the joints, builders caulk the joints.
 Caulking deterioration leads to water infiltration and structural damage to the reinforcing steel and connector plates.

-Windows are sealed and caulked when contractors install them, but sealants and caulking break down over time.
+Windows are sealed and caulked when window or waterproofing contractors install them, but sealants and caulking break down over time.
 When windows are initially installed, neoprene window gaskets provide waterproofing where the glass meets the outside metal window frames.

 Over time these gaskets degrade, shrink and rot.
 Any caulking added inside or out of the building also degrades.
 Once that happens, leaks around windows damage walls and floors and cause mold, water stains, pooling water, peeling paint, and loss in energy efficiency.